swiknaba/cringle_money/README.md

 `=> [#<CringleMoney fractional:1177 currency:USD>, #<CringleMoney fractional:1564 currency:AUD>]`

-(CringleMoney.fractional returns the value given in the currency's smallest unit, which is cents for EUR)
+Note: CringleMoney.fractional returns the value given in the currency's smallest unit, which is cents for EUR.
+You can easily format it using Money's build in methods:
+`money.fractional.to_f / money.currency.subunit_to_unit`

+will result in `11.77` USD